swapper9/movie-scan/README.md

-movie-scan KinoPoisk API including second tier of recomendations to movies
+movie-scan using KinoPoisk API including second tier of recomendations to movies